Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 • Permits: Some municipalities require a permit for whole-house pump installations.
 Check with your local building department.

-• Professional vs. DIY: Point-of-use shower pumps can be a DIY project for confident homeowners.
+• Professional vs. DIY: Point-of-use shower pumps can be a DIY project for confident homeowners, with kits typically running $480 to $1,150.
 Whole-house systems should always be installed by a licensed plumber.
+Our preventive plumbing maintenance guide covers what to inspect annually to protect your investment.

 Don't Skip the Diagnosis